Burlington, Wisconsin: History

 Prior to the arrival of Europeans in the area, Native American mounds were constructed near the present location of Burlington.
-For example, around 1830, a small Potawatomi village stood in what is now the Town of Burlington, though it wasn't larger than the present-day city.
+A small Potawatomi village stood in what became Burlington.

-The earliest certain European presence in what is now Burlington was in the fall of 1799, when a group of French explorers and missionaries led by Francis Morgan de Vereceones made a portage from the Root River to the Fox River, reaching the Fox at approximately Burlington's present location.
+The earliest certain European presence in what became Burlington was in the fall of 1799, when a group of French explorers and missionaries led by Francis Morgan de Vereceones made a portage from the Root River to the Fox River, reaching the Fox at approximately Burlington's present location.

 The first European settlers in Burlington were Moses Smith (the son of a Revolutionary War veteran) and William Whiting.
 Smith and Whiting had been in the area previously, making a so-called "jackknife claim" to the land (carving their names and the date on trees in the vicinity) on December 15, 1835.
 The men then left the encampment and returned with Lemuel Smith (Moses' brother) as well as Benjamin Perce, another member of the group.
 The four men searched for arable land and built a cabin on the east side of the Fox River (on what is now Wehmhoff-Jucker Park.)
 Other settlers arrived in the spring and summer of 1836, mostly from New England; they named their settlement Foxville.
 That year, the residents of Foxville unanimously decided to change their settlement's name to "Burlington" after the city Burlington, Vermont; the Foxville name continued to be used, however, until that name was officially changed on July 15, 1839.

 Since its establishment, Foxville had been in Michigan Territory.
 On July 3, 1836, however, an act of Congress organizing the Wisconsin Territory went into effect, and Foxville fell within the borders of Milwaukee County, Wisconsin Territory, which at that time included the present-day county of Racine.
 The two counties separated on December 7, 1836, and Foxville ended up in Racine County.
 The first post office in Foxville was created on March 21, 1837, with Moses Smith, one of the four founders of the city, as the first postmaster.
 In May 1837, a sawmill (the first frame building in the settlement) and a dam on the Fox River were completed.